 Also consider splitting your stay, if you really want to experience a particular hotel.
-On our last trip, we really wanted the Mirage but prices for the 6-nights were Double what we expected!
+On our last trip, we really wanted to stay at the Mirage but prices for the 6 nights were Double what we expected!
 After investigation, a large conference was arriving and half the hotel was block booked for the 4th,5th, and 6th nights.
-So we booked for three nights at bargain prices and re-located to Planet Hollywood for the reminder, saving $hundreds.
+So we booked for three nights at bargain prices and relocated to Planet Hollywood for the reminder, saving $hundreds.

 OK, Enough Padding, on to the List!

 - Best For impressive rooms at bargain prices